EASOL/edfi-to-oneroster/README.md

 The process of deployment the system on a machine.

 #### Download the Source Code
 Download the `release` folder and place it into selected location.
-Unzip it.

 #### Add the Application into IIS